bodhiproject/bodhi-server/README.md

 # . is the local destination to copy the files to. in this case, it will copy it to your current dir.
 $ scp -r -i ~/.ssh/bodhi_server.pem ubuntu@52.8.119.5:/home/ubuntu/.bodhi .
 ```

-## GraphQL

-To play around in the GraphQL playground, go to:

-1. Go to the GraphQL Playground at `localhost:8888/graphql` (port 9999 for testnet)

-2. Click on `SCHEMA` button on the right side

-3. Browse through all the queries, mutations, or subscriptions